henry2004y/VisAnaJulia/docs/src/index.md

 [SWMF](http://csem.engin.umich.edu/tools/swmf) data reading, converting, visualizing and analyzing using Julia.

 This package is inherited from its predecessor in IDL (developed by G.Tóth) and Matlab (developed by H.Zhou).
 Currently instead of a real "package", this is more like a collection of scripts.
-The data loader is split into an stand-alone package [SWMF](https://github.com/henry2004y/SWMF).
+The data loader and converter is split into an stand-alone package [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl).

 This package provides the following functionalities:
   * simulation data reader